RemilYoucef/sd-4sql/README.md

 ## OVERVIEW

 In this [work](https://www.researchgate.net/publication/353776691_What_makes_my_queries_slow_Subgroup_Discovery_for_SQL_Workload_Analysis) we adressed SQL workload analysis problem to pinpoint schema issues and improve performances.
 We seek to automatically identify subsets of queries that share some properties only i.e a pattern (e.g., sql clauses and/or environment features) and foster at the same time some target measures, such as execution time or concurrency issues.
 To this aim, we design a generic-framework rooted on a data mining approach known as Subgroup Discovery.
 This work has been published in the 36th IEEE/ACM International Conferenceon Automated Software Engineering (ASE).
-For further details, please refer to [our paper](https://www.researchgate.net/publication/353776691_What_makes_my_queries_slow_Subgroup_Discovery_for_SQL_Workload_Analysis).

 In this framework we :
 - propose a data preprocessing step to _parse_ queries but also augment them with relevant features.